Occupational Health and Safety Online Certificate

 Human Performance Leadership

-The Human Performance Leadership course (DOHS 4130) is aimed at OHS professionals who are transitioning into a management position with a higher level of responsibilities and who wish to sharpen their leadership skills.
-The course provides tools and strategies to motivate employees, build partnerships, manage change and deliver results at the individual, team and organizational levels.
-Effective leaders contribute to success by driving productivity and growth, and building talent.
+This course is aimed at OHS professionals who are transitioning into a management position with a higher level of responsibilities and who wish to sharpen their leadership skills.
+It does so by providing tools and strategies to motivate employees, build partnerships, manage change and deliver results at the individual, team and organizational levels.

 Effective Workplace Training